Pension transfers - things to think about

 It's important to get a breakdown of all the features, benefits and charges of any previous pension arrangements you have.
 Here are some of the things you'll want to find out:

-- The type of plan it is
+- The type of plan it is.

-- The current transfer value
+- The current transfer value.

-- Any fees or charges
+- Any fees or charges.

-- Any surrender charges or Market Value Reductions* (MVR) if you transfer
+- Any surrender charges or Market Value Reductions* (MVR) if you transfer.

-- Any trusts and expressions of wish in place
+- Any trusts and nomination of beneficiaries in place.

-- Is there any waiver of contribution or life assurance benefit in place
+- Is there any waiver of contribution or life assurance benefit in place.

-- Any employer contributions being made
+- Any employer contributions being made.

 This list isn't exhaustive.
 If you don’t have the information to hand, you can get it by contacting your existing pension provider(s).

 You should consider your own situation carefully.
-Money Helper has some useful information that could help.
+For more information, MoneyHelper has some useful information about transferring your defined contribution pension.

 If you’ve lost the details of any previous pension pots, the Pension Tracing Service can help.

 It’s a free service run by the Department for Work and Pensions.
-It can help you trace the most up to date contact details of any previous pension pots.
+It can help you trace the most up-to-date contact details of any previous pension pots.

 Once you’ve got the details you can then get in touch with the provider to get the information you need to help decide if transferring is right for you.

 If you don’t want to make a transfer, you can still record the value of your other retirement savings in Retiready - giving you a single overview of your total retirement savings.
 Adding your other savings is easy.
-Simply sign in to Retiready and go to the Savings page and select ‘Add another account’.
+Simply sign in to Retiready and go to the Savings page and select Add another account.

 If you haven’t already signed up for Retiready, get started by registering for a free account.